Church School Information

 The WCC Church School operates as a cooperative and follows a philosophy of formational Christian Education which aims to form young Christians not only through instruction, but also by living God’s word.
 Our curriculum is hand-written by a team of lay-leaders and teachers in the congregation so that it is hand-tailored to our students.
 It is based on a six-year rotational model during which time children learn prayers, Bible stories, and about the Christian faith through art, drama, science, movement, and music.
 It is intentionally written to engage multiple intelligences and incorporate all of the senses.

 A E-Newsletter goes out to Church School families at the beginning of each new Church School unit that introduces the new topic, shares the Bible verses or stories classes will be learning, provides a prayer for families to say together, and offers suggestions for ways to continue the conversation at home or engage in a family spiritual practice.
 Print copies of the current newsletter as well as copies of the Church School calendar can be found by the door to the parking lot in the Education Wing.

 A youth group for 5th and 6th graders meets monthly on either Friday or Saturday nights.
 This group creates an opportunity for pre-teens to learn about their faith in new and different ways.
 We have lots of group building activities to help youth get to know each other better and build relationships that will take them through their Junior High and High School years.
 We also do service projects together to live out our faith.
 Together we “seek” to know God and each other better.

-Each October, the church presents personalized, age-appropriate bibles to our Kindergarten, 3rd and 5th grade students.
+Each Fall, the church presents personalized, age-appropriate bibles to our Kindergarten, 3rd and 5th grade students.
 Children are encouraged to take their Bibles home—copies of the same Bibles are available for every student in the Church School rooms.
-If you’d like for your child to receive a Bible, please be in touch with our Associate Pastor Sarah Walker Cleaveland.
+If you’d like for your child to receive a Bible, please be in touch with our Church School Coordinator, Michelle Brown.

 Children’s Ministry Outreach